Are you tired of the stress that comes with debt and a diminishing bank balance?

 Carpooling is a great way to share transportation costs with your neighbors and co-workers.

-Not only will save on gas, but you’ll also limit the wear and tear on your vehicle.
+Not only will you save on gas, but you’ll also limit the wear and tear on your vehicle.

 Plus, depending on where you’re driving, you’ll be able to take advantage of the carpool lane.
 If you can avoid sitting in traffic you can save even more money.